About the Best of NYC Cruise - Circle Line Sightseeing

 Did you know?

-The oldest bridge that the Circle Line Full Island Cruise passes under is called High Bridge and, despite its name, it was originally an aqueduct that carried water down from the Catskills and into New York City.
+The oldest bridge that the Circle Line Best of NYC Cruise passes under is called High Bridge and, despite its name, it was originally an aqueduct that carried water down from the Catskills and into New York City.

 When US Airways Flight 1549 made its famous emergency landing on the Hudson River in 2009, the Circle Line had one of the first boats on the scene and helped with the rescue.